 - A) Equipment repair and depreciation At the 2009 Tri-Agency meeting MOFD commented on the fact that equipment used to service Orinda incidents experienced more wear and tear than equipment attending Moraga equipment.
-As Table II-1 shows, 51.6 percent of MOFD's equipment is used to service Orinda incidents.
-But the Task Force suggests that Orinda pay 57.9 percent of the district's costs.
-That is 112 percent of 51.6.
-Does the equipment servicing Orinda incidents suffer more than a 12 percent excess degradation, repairs and depreciation, above that of the equipment servicing Moraga incidents? - B) First Due areas of responsibility At the 2009 and 2010 Tri-Agency meetings, based on maps that they presented, MOFD claimed that Moraga-based equipment was "first due" to 700 Orinda parcels and that the Moraga-based ambulance was "first due" (for emergency transport) to an additional 800 Orinda parcels.
+As Table II-1 shows, 52 percent of MOFD's equipment is used to service Orinda incidents.
+But the Task Force suggests that Orinda pay 58 percent of the district's costs.
+The Task Force believes that paying for 58 percent of equipment costs while only utilizing 52 percent of equipment operations compensates for possible greater wear and tear on Orinda roads. - B) First Due areas of responsibility At the 2009 and 2010 Tri-Agency meetings, based on maps that they presented, MOFD claimed that Moraga-based equipment was "first due" to 700 Orinda parcels and that the Moraga-based ambulance was "first due" (for emergency transport) to an additional 800 Orinda parcels.
 It was because of these "first due" responsibilities that